AnesSAD/Pitting_corrosion-CNRS/README.md

 - Matplotlib

 ## Dataset file stucture
 Raw images and ground thruth masks needs to be in the same folder.
-Masks should have the mention "mask" i their name and each mask should correspond to a raw image.
+Masks should have the mention "mask" in their name and each mask should correspond to a raw image.
 The dataset file should be structured as follows :

 ```python